 Don’t want to put your book of business on the line?
 Are you an agent for State Farm?
 Not getting a high enough valuation to cover a loan or buying an independent insurance agency?
 Not to worry, here’s an excellent alternative if you’ve got good personal credit.

 You can get a line of credit for up to $150,000.
 This is no doc financing.
 Pay 0% for up to 18 months.
 It even helps build business credit because your payments are reported.
 A 700 or better FICO required.
 See my.creditsuite.com/qualifier-form.

 This program is designed to help clients get funding based strictly on personal credit quality.
 Our lenders will not ask for financials, bank statements, business plans, resumes, or any of the other burdensome document requests that most conventional lenders demand.

 Our lenders will review your credit report.
 They want to ensure there are no derogatory items on the report.
-To be approved you shouldn’t have any open collections, late payments, tax liens, judgments, or other types of derogatory items reported.
+To get approval you shouldn’t have any open collections, late payments, tax liens, judgments, or other types of derogatory items reported.

 To qualify you should also have fewer than 5 inquiries on your credit report, within the last 6 months.
 You should have established credit.
 This includes open revolving accounts now reported on your credit report, with balances below 40% of your limits.
 Applying for financing can be a big step.
 Let’s take it together.

 Book of business financing can be a viable means of leveraging a vital asset, to buy an agency or get financing to improve one.
 A book of business is valuable but varying types of valuations may provide dissimilar results.
 Book of business financing is not available to State Farm agents.
 Fortunately, there’s an alternative out there.

 Our credit line hybrid is a great alternative to book of business financing.
 It is an excellent way to build initial business credit.
 Your payments are reported.
 And you won’t have to provide extensive documentation.